Custom-Elements/ui-stat-value/README.md

 Type of chart, defaults to line.
 Useful values are `column` and `area`

+### method

+GET or POST, defaults to GET, applied only if src is specified

 ## ui-stats-number

 The Number tile is focused on the display of a metric that can be represented by a single number, along with associated secondary metrics, such as a comparison to the previous value or a sparkline.
 For example: